Alyssa Milano Says Sexual Assault Accusation Against Joe Biden Is ‘Clearly A Smear Campaign’

 Milano’s recent comments come as Rose McGowan slammed the media for what she sees as a cover-up of the accusations against Biden.
 In the past, McGowan notably said Milano was not to be trusted and pointed to her marriage to a Creative Artists Agency (CAA) agent.
 According to McGowan, the CAA is part of the sexual assault problem and their links to Time’s Up, the #MeToo movement reportedly linked to a top Biden adviser that allegedly refused to publicize Reade’s accusation, is for the purpose of good press.

 Despite a lack of media coverage, Reade has been given a platform by outlets like Democracy Now and The Hill’s Rising.
-She initially revealed the graphic assault, which she claims took place while working in Biden’s Senate office, in a podcast with Rolling Stone journalist Katie Halper.
+She recently detailed the graphic assault, which she claims took place while working in Biden’s Senate office, in a podcast with Rolling Stone journalist Katie Halper.